pyinvoke/invoke/docs/getting_started.rst

 This method wraps the builtin `~.runner.run` transparently, but is able to honor CLI flags like :option:`--echo` or :option:`--pty`.

+Context objects can also serve as vectors for arbitrary config values - allowing greater reuse of your task modules.

 See :doc:`the detailed context docs </concepts/context>` for details.